16-Dehydropregnenolone acetate: Downstream products

 Those marked with a * appear on the WHO Model List of Essential Medicines, some as part of a compound medication.
 The list is by no means complete due to the central role of 16-DPA in steroid production.

 Pharmacology

 There are no current medical uses of 16-DPA.
 Studies in male hamsters show that the related chemical 16-DHP acts as an farnesoid X receptor (FXR) antagonist, consequently up-regulating CYP7A1 and lowering serum cholesterol.
 The CSIR-CDRI holds a patent over 16-DHP for prospective lipid-lowering use.

 History

 Production of substantial quantities of steroids was not achieved until the Marker degradation in the late 1930s, a synthesis route converting diosgenin into the related compound 16-dehydropregnenolone (16-DP or 16-DHP).
 This reaction established Mexico as a world center of steroid production.
 16-DPA was produced in a variant of Marker degradation published in 1940.

 The earliest PubChem patent record for 16-DPA is US2656364A of 1951, describing its conversion into 17-ketosteroids.

+Synthesis

+Lednicer covers the synthesis of 16-DPA in his book of steroids.
+It is produced by the Marker degradation of diosgenin (which itself is a product from the hydrolysis of glycoside saponin called dioscin).
+There is a large bevy of 16-DPA syntheses reported in the literature and patents (too many to record here).
+Notable ones that are creditworthy of mention include a one-pot synthesis and a green method.

+Also worth mentioning is that in addition to the Marker degradation of diosgenin, it is also possible to make 16-DPA from Solasodine and Solanidine (q.v.).
+These derived from nightshade alkaloids and not Mexican yams.